playi/playground/README.md

 # Play-i API
 Welcome to the Play-i API!
 This documentation will give you a good understanding of Bo and Yana's capabilities and how you can control them to build great applications on top!
 The Play-i team will frequently update both the API codebase as well as the documentation during our alpha release, so please check back often to see the latest updates!

+If you have any questions please post a new topic in the developer forum here: http://devforum.play-i.com - Be sure to see if your question has already been asked by someone else before posting!

+We are collecting feedback and feature requests here: http://devforum.play-i.com/t/api-feedback-and-feature-requests/12 - Feel free to post a comment if you have any feedback!
+If someone has already posted the same feedback, please like it and/or post a response to their comment.

 ### Quick overview
 Before digging into the code, please take a look at what Bo and Yana are capable of: https://docs.google.com/document/d/1P3o16FcD1LM18gDAjkGUVZZNjq8yxg77XeWf7hqrcms/edit?usp=sharing